-Remember, lenders are financial institutions that either directly or as part of a wider group often provide various products.
-Such as, current accounts, overdraft facilities, credit cards and personal loans.
-The way in which you conduct these accounts will impact on your ability to obtain a mortgage.
+Remember, lenders are financial institutions that either directly or as part of a wider group often provide various products, such as current accounts, overdraft facilities, credit cards and personal loans.
+The way in which you conduct these accounts will impact your ability to obtain a mortgage.

 For example, having an overdraft facility and occasionally using it is not inherently wrong; regularly exceeding the overdraft limit is not ideal.